A credit card with a cool metal design or standout neon hue can be a great conversation starter or even status symbol among cardholders.

 Where can you select a cool credit card design?

 Some credit card issuers, including Wells Fargo, let you customize your credit card with any image you want.
 Others, including Chase and Discover, let you choose from some credit cards that feature images of pets, sports teams and even Star Wars.
+A few issuers may even have alternate card art choices tied to limited-time offers.
+The Amex Gold Card’s Rose Gold design used to appear once in a blue moon as a limited-edition bonus option via friend referral.

 If you want a credit card with a cool design, do some research to find out which issuers offer cool logos and designs.
 Card issuers that offer these options explain them on their websites, so that’s a good place to start your search.